BillHertzing/ATAP.Utilities/SolutionDocumentation/Security Shift-Left.md

 Securing secrets used in the development process, the CI/CD tools, and the final production products is a difficult tricky task, and there are a lot of ways to go about it.
 The ATAP.Utilities use a three-stage mechanism.

 ## <a id="Overview" />Overview

+An organization needs a secrets vault strategy and a Public Key Infrastructure (PKI) strategy.

+### PKI

 This document is under construction.
 There are design false starts here, as limitations in current OSS modules and libraries have been discovered during implementation attempts.